-Thanks to the manner in which the body is crafted, the device manages to be very lightweight at only 0.19 pounds.
+Thanks to how the body is crafted, the device manages to be very lightweight at only 0.19 pounds.

 Over the long haul, the durability of the ridges in the channel may become an issue.
 However, its lightweight nature, versatility, and safety ensure it to be a great addition to your climbing gear repertoire.

-With a weight of only 65 grams, the Megajul is one of the most compact and lightest belay devices that you will find in the world.
+With a weight of only 65 grams, the Mega Jul is one of the most compact and lightest devices that you will find in the world.

 Ignoring the massive pain of rappelling with this device, as it is difficult to pull up on the metal loop without having the rope run over your hand, it is a massive thumbs up.
 What truly makes it great is it combines durability with compactness.

-Overall, the operation for this Pro Guide Lite Belay Device is smooth and user-friendly.
+Overall, the operation for this Pro Guide Lite is smooth and user-friendly.
 What also assists in this is the large release slot as this ensures an easier release under a load.

 Compared to others on this list, this is very lightweight with a mass of only 77 grams; which works out to roughly 0.17 pounds.